percona/percona-postgresql-operator/source/TLS.rst

 Check connectivity to the cluster
 ---------------------------------

 You can check TLS communication with use of the ``psql``, the standart interactive terminal-based front-end to PostgreSQL.
-The following command will spawn a new ``pg-client`` container, which includes needed command and can be used for the check:
+The following command will spawn a new ``pg-client`` container, which includes needed command and can be used for the check (use your real cluster name instead of the ``<cluster-name>`` placeholder):

 .. code:: bash